 4- Set a working guideline on your new cleansed digital life.

-But you can avoid that, avoid repeating the whole process by setting some guidelines, changing few habits going around things that are making your digital space messy.
+But you can avoid that, avoid repeating the whole process by setting some guidelines and changing a few habits going around things that are making your digital space messy.
 Say, getting spammy emails?
 Unsubscribe them.
-Taking too much selfies?
+Taking too many selfies?
 Delete them after posting them on social media.
 By continuously following the set guideline, you’ll be able to get rid of that mess, before it actually feels like one.

 While going through this process, if realized everyone has a different sort of digital space.
-As for someone, if something is redundant, then it could be an essential for the other.
-It depends on you what actually matters & what is simply useless & adding no value in your digital life.
-Once you have find out what are those things, it will be much easier for you to get through the process & get out of the mess & regain productivity, living a distraction free digital space.
+As for someone, if something is redundant, then it could be essential for the other.
+It depends on you what actually matters & what is simply useless & adding no value to your digital life.
+Once you have found out what are those things, it will be much easier for you to get through the process & get out of the mess & regain productivity, living a distraction-free digital space.

-Does this process helped you in balancing your digital space by getting rid of your digital mess?
+Does this process help you in balancing your digital space by getting rid of your digital mess?
 I would love to see how you’ve progressed after doing this.